Easy listening: Easy listening singers

 Easy listening/lounge singers have a lengthy history stretching back to the decades of the early twentieth century.
 Easy listening music featured popular vocalists such as Frank Sinatra, Bing Crosby, Dean Martin, Patti Page, Tony Bennett, Nat King Cole, Rosemary Clooney, Doris Day, Perry Como, Engelbert Humperdinck, The Carpenters, The Mills Brothers, The Ink Spots, Julie London, and many others.
 The somewhat derisive term lounge lizard was coined then, and less well-known lounge singers have often been ridiculed as dinosaurs of past eras and parodied for their smarmy delivery of standards.

 In the early 1990s the lounge revival was in full swing and included such groups as Combustible Edison, Love Jones, The Cocktails, Pink Martini and Nightcaps.
 Alternative band Stereolab demonstrated the influence of lounge with releases such as Space Age Bachelor Pad Music and the Ultra-Lounge series of lounge music albums.
 The lounge style was a direct contradiction to the grunge music that dominated the period.

+Moreover, Mike Flowers rose to recognition with his band Mike Flowers Pops in the mid-1990s, with a musical style that is marked by cover versions of classic songs as well as then-contemporary tracks, all clad in an easy listening or lounge sound which both celebrates and parodies the genre.